webda2l/symfony-docs/routing.rst

 .. tip::

-    If ``symfony/clock`` is installed, it is used for creating and verifying the expiration.
+    If ``symfony/clock`` is installed, it will be used to create and verify expirations.
 This allows you to :ref:`mock the current time in your tests
     <clock_writing-tests>`.

 .. versionadded:: 7.3

-    ``symfony/clock`` support was added to ``UriSigner`` in Symfony 7.3.
+    Support for :doc:`Symfony Clock </components/clock>` in ``UriSigner`` was introduced in Symfony 7.3.

 Troubleshooting
 ---------------